 2 - The Spelling/Grammar

 You might've heard that the Portuguese speaking countries reached an Orthographic Agreement.
 That's true, but don't take it too seriously.
 As I said before, each country has its own characteristics.
-How do they ever hope us to change our language after years of tradition?
+How do they ever expect us to change our language after years of tradition?
 It at least sounds like an offense to me and to most of the Brazilians that I know.
 I'm sure the Portuguese must feel the same way.
-Though we are now forced to write by following the new rules (at school, universities, etc), you can be sure that we haven't changed our way of speaking - not even a little bit.
+Though we are now forced to write by following the new rules (at school, universities, etc), you can be sure that we haven't changed our way of speaking - not even a bit.
 The same goes for them, which is perfectly acceptable.
 The structure of our sentences remain the same in "real" life.
-If you really want to go for the basics, you should know that Brazilians normally place the object pronoun before the verb.
-Most of the time, it'd be considered incorrect in the EP, in which the pronoun is generally placed after the verb.
+If you really want to go for the basics, you should know that Brazilians normally place a pronoun before a verb.
+Most of the time, it'd be considered incorrect in EP, in which the pronoun is generally placed after the verb.
 Ex.:

 -> She greeted me

 Portugal: Ela cumprimentou-me

 3 - Vocabulary